glycerine/goq/README.md

  * fast scheduling : unlike other queuing systems (I'm looking at you, gridengine, Torque!?!), you don't have wait minutes for your jobs to start.
 Workers started with 'goq work forever' are waiting to receive work, and start processing immediately when work is submitted.
 If you want your workers to stop after all jobs are done, just leave off the 'forever' and they will exit after 1000 msec without work.

+ * easy to setup fault tolerance : jobs are run in isolated process, and can be killed on command.
+Workers are monitored with heartbeats, and non-responsive workers have their jobs re-queued and re-run.
+The server can be restarted and the workers will just reconnect once the server comes back up.

+ * few dependencies: now that we use mangos, Goq doesn't depend on setting up any C code or any 3rd party database.
+It is completely self-contained.

  * simple : didn't I say that already?
 It's worth saying it again.
 Goq is simple and predictable, so you can build on it.

 status